ConduitIO/conduit/README.md

 ## Known limitations

+Conduit is currently in a pre-1.0 state.
 While Conduit is built on strong foundations and experiences from running similar systems, it's not production ready at the moment.
-Following features are on the roadmap and yet to be implemented:
+Following features are on the roadmap and yet to be implemented.
+These features will change the behavior of the systems:
 1. Standard record format - we plan to have the records implement a single standard for CDC events.
+[See PR](https://github.com/ConduitIO/conduit/pull/326).
 2. Delivery and ordering guarantees - from the experience we have so far, messages created internally are reliably delivered through
    Conduit (from source nodes, over processing nodes to destination nodes).
 However, we still need good end-to-end, full-scale tests to actually prove that.